Bg

 All methods have the potential to be successful.
 When making changes to sleep the most important thing is to be consistent.
 If you’ve taken it away, then you’re going to have to see it through and not have it magically reappear when it gets tough.
 It's consistency that helps to form new habits and ways of settling.

-If you’re happy to keep the pacifier until they’re older, then from 7 - 9 months of age we’d recommend lots of practice finding and replacing their own pacifier during the day.
+If you’re happy to until they’re older, then from 7 - 9 months of age we’d recommend lots of practice finding and replacing their own pacifier during the day.
 They’re then more likely to be able to find it and replace it at night.
 It can be a bit of a game changer when you’re watching them on the monitor and they reach out, find it themselves, and pop it back in!
 You may also want to consider dropping multiple pacifiers in their crib so their chances of finding one are higher.

 Weaning from pacifier FAQ